 So for me, the real “Internet of Things” in this day and age is finding true connection with ourselves and with each other, and having an awareness of the impact of the things we do.
 It is being grounded by history, humanity, nature and tradition, without shunning technological advancement and globalization, and finding ways to create more connections between these by turning on that switch in our mind that is usually off.

-Jen Horn is a wanderer, writer, and founder of MUNI, a community for mindful living.
+ABOUT THE AUTHOR Jen Horn is a wanderer, writer, and founder of MUNI, a community for mindful living.
 She encourages people to think critically – to ask questions about how they shop, eat and travel, to explore more socially and environmentally mindful ways of living while remaining kind to one’s self.

 She writes about psychology, wellness and the environment, and loves diving and bike-commuting.
 Follow her at @nomadmanager.